Thanksgiving Day Turkey: History & Origin of “Turkey Day”

 A vintage postcard illustrating the stereotypical Thanksgiving meal from the 1950s that was encouraged across the United States, which highlights the problematic racial, gender, and familial archetypes of the era.

-Following Abraham Lincoln’s decree, Thanksgiving became accepted as a traditional celebration across much of the United Stated during the mid-19th century.
-The humble turkey became a key part of unifying the nation for this annual celebration, setting the American apart from other nations, many of whom already had entrenched culinary traditions going back many centuries, or even millennia.
+Following Abraham Lincoln’s decree, Thanksgiving became accepted as a traditional celebration across much of the United States during the mid-19th century.
+The humble turkey became a key part of unifying the nation for this annual celebration, setting the Americans apart from other nations, many of whom already had entrenched culinary traditions going back many centuries, or even millennia.
 Over time, the tradition for gathering to eat turkey became embedded within the American national mythology.

-Presidential Turkeys
+Presidential Turkeys & Modern Turkey Traditions

 President Kennedy is presented with the Thanksgiving Turkey on Nov.
 19, 1963, image from the Presidential Library.
 Source: Time Magazine